quicwg/multipath/draft-ietf-quic-multipath.md

 SHOULD provide new connection IDs using MP_NEW_CONNECTION_ID frames.

-Retirement of connection IDs will not retire the Path ID that correspones to the connection ID.
+Retirement of connection IDs will not retire the Path ID that corresponds to the connection ID.
 The list of received packets used to send acknowledgements also remains unaffected as the packet number space is associated with a path.